joshddunn/jmux/README.md

 # jmux

-`jmux` is a command line tool that automates building tmux sessions.
+`jmux` is a command line tool for building tmux sessions.

 ## Installation